 One good way in which bots are used is to gather information.
 Bots in such guises are called web crawlers.
 Another “good” use is automatic interaction with instant relay chat and instant messaging.
 Bots are also used for dynamic interaction with websites.

 Malware bots help in taking complete control over a computer.
 Usually, bots are used to infect huge numbers of computers.
 These computers produce a “botnet,” or a bot network.
 Malicious bots have been defined as self-propagating malware capable of infecting its host and connecting back to a central server(s).
 The server operates as a “command and control center” for a botnet, or a network of compromised computers and other similar devices.
-Besides having the ability to self-propagate, malicious bots can also:

 - Relay spam

 - Launch DoS attacks

 - Credential stuffing

 - Obtain financial information

 - Open back doors on the infected computer